SamSam9090/syrianarchive-http/Pages/about/team.md

 humanitarian law.
 He has also assisted in research for the UN Commission of Inquiry for Syria.
 Abdul Rahman is based in Sweden.

-### Tareef Mando
+### Tareef MD
 __Open source analyst__

 Tareef verifies and analyses visual documentation of human rights violations.
-He has previously worked with Frontline Defenders, with Tactical Technology Collective and with 7asoub,a technical academy teaching programming languages to youth.
-Tareef has an educational background in  civil engineering.
-Tareef is based in Trabzoon, Turkey
+He has previously worked with Frontline Defenders, with Tactical Technology
+Collective and with 7asoub,a technical academy teaching programming languages to youth.
+Tareef has an educational background in Electrical engineering.
+Tareef is based in Turkey

 ### Sam Razzouk
 __Open source analyst__